Mathematical constant: The Feigenbaum constants α and δ

 Iterations of continuous maps serve as the simplest examples of models for dynamical systems.
 Named after mathematical physicist Mitchell Feigenbaum, the two Feigenbaum constants appear in such iterative processes: they are mathematical invariants of logistic maps with quadratic maximum points and their bifurcation diagrams.
 Specifically, the constant α is the ratio between the width of a tine and the width of one of its two subtines, and the constant δ is the limiting ratio of each bifurcation interval to the next between every period-doubling bifurcation.

 The logistic map is a polynomial mapping, often cited as an archetypal example of how chaotic behaviour can arise from very simple non-linear dynamical equations.
 The map was popularized in a seminal 1976 paper by the Australian biologist Robert May, in part as a discrete-time demographic model analogous to the logistic equation first created by Pierre François Verhulst.
 The difference equation is intended to capture the two effects of reproduction and starvation.

-The numeric value of α is approximately 2.5029.
-The numeric value of δ is approximately 4.6692.